JakobHuemer/3ahtim-medtwt_wiederholung-keyboardlayout/README.md

 The user can drag and drop keys from the side pane to the keyboard and vice verca.

+#### Homing key

+Maybe i will implement a switch for each key to make it a homing key.

 #### Themes

-Themes to change the keyboard look are available
+Themes to change the keyboards look are available

 ### Endscreen, Fake export of keyboard layout to a txt file